Royal Dornoch Golf Club

 Neil Hampton, General Manager, Royal Dornoch Golf Club

 sensitive redevelopment of prestigious clubhouse

-Following an extensive national design competition, Keppie won the commission to design the new clubhouse for the world renowned Royal Dornoch Golf Club.
-Although Royal Dornoch has never hosted any of the major professional tournaments, the Championship Course is regularly considered to be one of the best in the World – 2nd place according to renowned Golf Digest Top 100 list.
-David Brice of Golf International called it ‘the king of Scottish links courses.’
-Even the non-golfers amongst our team were acutely aware of the significance of securing this project.
+Following an extensive national design competition, Keppie won the commission to design the new clubhouse for the world renowned Royal Dornoch Golf Club in 2018.
+Although Royal Dornoch has never hosted any of the major professional tournaments, due to location and infrastructure challenges, the Championship Course is regularly considered to be one of the best in the World – 3rd place in the renowned Golf Digest World Top 100 list.

 - Arrival & Anticipation